-A bread statement of the sime To approximate the interacts of trial participants and approximate A broad statement of the aims of the committee To safeguard the interests of trial participants and assess the safety of any of the randomized allocated treatment arms during the trial Terms of reference The DSMB should receive and review the safety data of this trial.
+The first of the state of the s A broad statement of the aims of the committee To safeguard the interests of trial participants and assess the safety of any of the randomized allocated treatment arms during the trial Terms of reference The DSMB should receive and review the safety data of this trial.
 The DSMB should inform the Trial Steering Committee (TSC) if, in their view: Slow trial accrual at 3 years after trial launch.
 The DSMB may, at this point, recommend to terminate the trial for futility Interim review for every 30 documented events in the Trial Specific roles of DSMB The DSMB will be supplied with all relevant data at the above- mentioned time points to evaluate the inclusion rate and unexpected differences in primary endpoint between the study arms (blinded to treatment allocation) and potential conflicts with new insights and/or developments within the field of cervical cancer.
 It is at the discretion of the DSMB to meet early in the course of the trial and to discuss the protocol including the interim analysis plan, and to have the opportunity to clarify any aspects with the Coordinating investigator/Sponsor 3.
 Composition Membership and size of the DSMB DSMB members register their assent by confirming (1) that they agree to be on the DSMB and (2) that they agree with the contents of this Charter.
 The members are independent of the Trial and have no competing interests that could impact on the Trial.
 The members of the DSMB for this trial are: Professor Mats Brännström, Chair (Gynecologic oncologist surgeon, Sahlgrenska Academy, Gothenburg, Sweden)